hlandman/luigi_data_pipeline/README.md

 ### Getting the Data
 Download any unclean dataset in CSV format.
 One example can be found [here](https://assets.datacamp.com/production/repositories/377/datasets/772b2f7aeec588ada8654ff7be744c4e5cd426c4/attendance.xls).

+(NB: The file linked above is in .xls format, be sure to convert to .csv)

 Store the csv in a folder called "data/" at the top of your repository.

 #### Optional: Get data from S3